iterative/mlem.ai/content/docs/user-guide/dvc.md

 required for DVC, since DVC shallow clones the repo underneath via SSH.
-MLEM instead uses `fsspec`'s [`GitHubFileSystem`](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.implementations.github.GithubFileSystem) to access the repo, which uses HTTP and authenticate with it underneath.
+MLEM instead uses `fsspec`'s [`GitHubFileSystem`](https://filesystem-spec.readthedocs.io/en/latest/api.html#fsspec.implementations.github.GithubFileSystem) to access the repo, which uses HTTPS for authentication.

-SSH authentication is usually achieved by running `git push` against a SSH remote, or it can be done with
+SSH authentication is usually achieved by running `git push` against a SSH remote, or can be done using
 [`gh auth login`](https://cli.github.com/manual/gh_auth_login) (if you use Github).